 This I Believe by Angela G

 I believe that there is a such thing as absolute truth.
 That means that on a given issue when people believe opposite things, somebody is right and somebody is wrong.
 There may be no way to tell at the moment who is who, but that doesn’t mean that everybody is right just because objective reality can’t be proven in the moment.
 Contradictory beliefs can’t both be right, and therefore, absolute truth exists.

-Five years ago, a dress broke the internet.
+A few years ago, a dress broke the internet.
 For days, social media talked about little else.
 What color was the dress?
 Was it white and gold or blue and black?
 People were losing their minds over it.
 How could the exact same picture be viewed so differently?
 Even worse, some of the same people who saw the photograph as white and gold one day were dismayed to find that it was blue and black the very next time they looked.
 What in the world was going on, and what was the actual color of the dress?

 The dress, according to those who stood in the very same room with it, was actually blue and black.
 Through a series of polls, it was discovered that the amount of time a person spent in sunlight determined how much the person assumed light and shadows.
 Morning/day people saw the dress as white and gold because they mentally subtracted short wavelength light.
 It’s all very complicated, but the point is that after days and days of hysterical comments, not-so-scientific polls, and memes and jokes, the dress still and always was the very same color it was when the picture was taken: blue and black.
 There was a right answer and a wrong answer to the question of its color no matter how people’s perceptions said otherwise.
 Absolute truth exists.

 Why It Matters